 The restaurant made a stylish first impression.
 We — myself and my brother — were greeted and shown to seats on a semi-circular leather banquette by a dark wood table.
 Behind us, beyond a low brass rail, was a pale yellow wall packed with artwork in golden frames.
 Most of the pictures depicted wine, undoubtedly the drink of choice for the majority of steak eaters in the Rib Room.
 There was, I noticed, even a miniature black Beaujolais apron in one frame.

 In the corner, within touching distance, stood a display of eight Taittinger Champagne bottles, ranged according to size, reminding me of stackable Russian dolls.
 Was the largest called a Methuselah or a Salmanazar?
 That discussion was in full flow when Jean, our waiter for the evening, returned with menus and the Rib Room’s sizable wine list.

 Dressed in a waistcoat and black apron, Jean’s accent was, like the décor of the dining room, unmistakably French.
 Over the course of our meal, while discussing cuts of meat and accompanying wines, his knowledge was evident, enhancing our dining experience.
-Will such passion for hospitality and professionalism be available to British restaurateurs after 29 March 2019, the proposed date of Brexit?

 We wrestled with our choice of starters for far longer than should ever be the case.
 Would it be the Lindisfarne oysters, the butternut squash soup or the charcuterie sharing platter?
 Houses, no doubt, have been bought with far less ponderous consideration and discussion.
-Eventually we decided on a cheddar-laced soufflé, served in an individual pan, and the seafood risotto.
+Eventually, we decided on a cheddar-laced soufflé, served in an individual pan, and the seafood risotto.